After Effects training in-class or online

 Is there anything that you think should be added to the list?
 Please let us know in the comments!

 Armada offers After Effects training to users at all levels.
-See Introduction to After Effects and Advanced After Effects for details.
+See Introduction to After Effects and Intermediate/Advanced After Effects.

 Leave a comment